Christmas Blues: Why Do I Feel Sad During Christmas

 Give gifts that are free or don't cost much to relieve stress about money.
 Focus on one or two family members or friends you are excited to see to lower family anxiety.

 You can even volunteer at local charities to help those in need.
-According to a Cleveland Clinic study, altruistic acts help increase self-esteem and lower stress levels.

 Watch your diet